oreluk/tagClassification/README.md

 # tagClassification
 Code was used for STAT154 Final.

 Unstructured data parsing & feature creation for multiclass classification.

-A tuned version of xgboost code was used in the final prediction [result](https://www.kaggle.com/oreluk/results).
+A tuned version of xgboost was used in the final prediction [result](https://www.kaggle.com/oreluk/results).